Best 3 Days in Copenhagen Itinerary for First Time Travel

 Leaving your Copenhagen city center hotel, you’ll start your exploration of the city center with the Rosenborg Castle.
 On the way, stop to grab a bite at the Torvehallerne, an outdoor market full of vendors for fresh food, sandwiches, pastries, etc. Or grab a Pølser (think hot dog) at any one of the Pølser stands in the city center.

-Around 3pm, head to the Rundetårn (Round Tower), a mere 15-20 minute walk.
+Next, head to the Rundetårn (Round Tower), a mere 15-20 minute walk.
 Go up the 17th century astronomical observatory via its circular “staircase” for lovely city views.

 Evening

-Around 5pm you may be hungry again.
-Head to the famous pedestrian street, Strøget, to stroll its shops and restaurants.
+Hungry again?
+Make your way to the famous pedestrian street, Strøget, to stroll its shops and restaurants.
 You have plenty of dining choices here.
 Meander and observe street performers.
 There is also live music to found here.
 Don’t forget to spot the Storkespringvandet (Stork Fountain) in the center of Strøget.

 Stay in the Strøget as long as you like, or if you prefer to be closer to your hotel, another great dining and music option is Green Island on the Copenhagen harbor.
 Another lovely setting for drinks and live music.